-He broke onto the CFB scene with an eye-opening redshirt freshman campaign.
-Now, Syracuse CB Garrett Williams is entering his second year of eligibility, and his 2023 NFL Draft scouting report is heavily in the early-round mix.
+He broke onto the CFB scene with an eye-opening redshirt freshman campaign, and maintained production in 2021.
+His 2022 campaign may have been shortened by injury, but Garrett Williams isn’t an NFL Draft prospect to forget.
 Where does he stand — not only amongst the talented group of cornerbacks but on the 2023 NFL Draft board as a whole?

 Garrett Williams NFL draft profile

 - School: Syracuse

 - Wingspan: 74 1/2″